 The first sake I ever tried might have been cooking sake.
-It was in a dive bar in Soho, London, in 1998, it was served in a wooded masu box, and it tasted like dishwater cut with lighter fuel.
+It was in a dive bar in Soho in 1998, it was served in a wooded masu box, and it tasted like dishwater cut with lighter fuel.

 Things didn’t get much better when I moved to Japan.
 Sake seemed to fall into just two camps: plain or bad.
 It would be nine years before anyone convinced me that people drank it for pleasure.

 I’m fully convinced now.
-In fact, I believe that brewed rice is the most diverse, complex, extraordinary and exciting drink in the world – as long as you know what to ask for.
-The bad and the boring still exist, in copious amounts, but in amongst it all are sensational artisanal brews.
+In fact, I believe that brewed rice is the most diverse, complex, extraordinary and exciting drink in the world — as long as you know what to ask for.
+The bad and the boring still exist, in copious amounts, but so too do many sensational artisanal brews.